CHAT WITH US

 • Liver or kidney damage

-Treatment for addiction begins with entering a detox center.
-Detox allows you to get clean and prepare for rehab.
-During detox, you may experience multiple withdrawal symptoms.
-Your symptoms may also be worse if you are addicted to Xanax and alcohol at the same time.
-A treatment specialist can provide medication-assisted treatment, holistic therapy, and counseling during this time.
 Once you complete your detox, you may enter a rehab program.
 Your therapist will provide individual and group therapy and specialized treatment to help you get through rehab successfully.
 You may also undergo dual diagnosis as a part of your treatment.
-If you are taking Xanax because of depression or anxiety, a specialist can treat your mental disorder, as well as your addiction.
+If you are taking Xanax because of depression or anxiety, a specialist can treat your mental health condition and addiction.
 You can get the treatment you need to manage your condition and recover from substance abuse.

 Scroll to Top